Frequently Asked Questions about MainStreet

-- Tax Deferment or Exemptions: All taxes including property, sales, income, and state taxes must continue to be paid.
+- Tax deferment or exemptions: All taxes, including property, sales, income and state, must continue to be paid.
 If you own your property, we encourage you to apply for a Pima County property tax assessment reduction with the Pima County Assessor during construction.

-- Direct Costs of Advertising: Over 100 marketing and promotional consulting services are available, but the actual cost of individualized advertising is not permitted
+- Direct costs of advertising: Marketing and promotional consulting services are available, but offsetting or covering the actual cost of individualized advertising is not permitted.

 11. Who are typical participants?

 Participants of the MainStreet program typically are small business owners and managers, commercial property owners, property management companies, non-profit entities and business associations.
-The anticipated number of business clients that will be engaged by the MainStreet team over the 20-year RTA plan will be 10,000+.
-MainStreet has touched 6,000+ businesses, representing 75,000+ employees, in the first 10 years of the RTA plan.
+The anticipated number of business clients that will be engaged by the MainStreet team over the 20-year RTA plan is 10,000+.
+MainStreet has engaged with 7,625+ businesses, representing 85,000+ employees, in the first 13 years of the RTA plan.

 12. Who are the MainStreet consultants?

-The MainStreet consulting team is assembled from a pool of small business consultants.
-These independent contractors possess a total of 120 years of construction mitigation experience and 250+ years of business consulting knowledge.
-Each consulting team is put together specifically for each business client based upon the client’s specific needs and requirements.
-MainStreet’s consultants provide services in most business disciplines and pride themselves on the diversity of consulting deliverables and work products created for its business clients.
-MainStreet promotes and fosters a collaborative, communication-focused, results-oriented consulting environment whose primary focus is delivering quality services to the businesses.
+The MainStreet consulting team is assembled from a pool of small business consultants These independent contractors possess a total of 120 years of construction mitigation experience and 230+ years of business consulting knowledge.
+MainStreet promotes and fosters a collaborative, communication-focused, results-oriented consulting environment with a primary focus of delivering quality services to the businesses.

-13. What is involved in the consulting process?
+13. What is involved in the consultation process?

-An independent, private sector contracted consultant will meet with you to discuss your anticipated business needs.
-For many businesses, this may be as simple as receiving timely project updates, traffic control plans and other project-related communications.
-For others, this may include detailed construction mitigation planning tailored to specific needs.
-Some businesses also may want a complete “health check” business assessment of their organization, resulting in recommendations and additional consulting services and deliverables at no cost.
+A private-sector contracted consultant will meet with you to discuss your anticipated business needs.
+For many businesses, those needs may be as simple as receiving timely project updates, traffic control plans and other project-related communications.
+For others, needs include detailed and tailored construction mitigation planning.
+Some businesses may wish to take advantage of the complimentary MainStreet consulting services.

-15. How much time can the consultant spend working with me during the consulting process?
+14. How much time can the consultant spend working with me during the consultation process?

 Every business and project is unique.
-Many factors go into determining exactly how a business may most benefit from our program and the amount of consulting time a business may require.
-Typically, individual business consulting hours fall between 35 and 70 hours.
-MainStreet developed a software program which objectively determines consulting hour allocation by analyzes 15 different criteria.
+Many factors go into determining exactly how a business may most benefit from our program, and the amount of consulting time a business may require.
+Typically, individual business consulting hours fall within 35-60 hours.
+MainStreet developed a software program that objectively determines consulting hour allocation by analyzing different criteria.
 These criteria include:

-- Potential construction impacts related to the project’s size, scope, schedule, duration, nature of closure, business proximity to planned construction activities
+- Potential construction impacts related to the project's size, scope, schedule, duration, nature of closure and proximity to the business

 - Type of business: retail, hospitality, personal and professional services, manufacturing, non-profit, trades, etc.

-- Nature of business: destination, convenience, competitors, substitute products/services
+- Size and nature of business: destination, convenience,

-- Business access: before, during and post construction
+- Business access: before, during and after construction

 - Longevity at current location: start-up, established, franchise, multiple locations